Volunteering at the Zoo

 - Give a minimum of 30 hours of service per year.

 - Submit a formal application and pass a background screen check.
 These materials will be provided to you via email after an initial introductory phone call.
-You will bring your application materials and background check form(s) with you when you interview.

 - Attend a 30 minute interview and required trainings (provided free of charge by the Zoo).